-MONTREAL - If your eye is on the bottom line, casual skiing is out.
+If your eye is on the bottom line, casual skiing is out.
 Commitment is in.
 What's trending at Quebec's snow-sports areas is big savings on advanced-purchase tickets and deep discounts if you are flexible.
-That means if you are stoked for the slopes, you can totally blow your work ethic, play hooky from school or carefully program your e-genda for major snow time around your other responsibilities.
-There has been snow in the hills for almost a month, so it's time to make plans.

-"Season passes offer the biggest savings," says Claude Péloquin, president of the Association des Stations de Ski du Québec (ASSQ), which groups 74 areas from Abitibi to the Gaspé, and from the U.S. border north to Saguenay.
+"Season passes offer the biggest savings," says Claude Pélo-quin, president of the Association des Stations de Ski du Quebec, which groups 74 areas from Abitibi to the Gaspé, and from the U.S. border north to Saguenay.
 "If you are ready to commit to buying early-season tickets, you will save a lot, so it is win-win for both the skier and the snow resort.